Federer wins Australian Open and 20th major

 Much to the relief of his legions of supporters, Federer's form suggests he won't be calling it quits anytime soon.
 The two sets he dropped against the sixth-ranked Cilic were the only ones he conceded the entire fortnight in Melbourne.

-"The fairy tale continues for us, for me, after the great year I had last year," said Federer, who captured the Australian Open and Wimbledon in 2017 to end his grand slam drought.
+"The fairytale continues for us, for me, after the great year I had last year," said Federer, who captured the Australian Open and Wimbledon in 2017 to end his grand slam drought.
 "It's incredible."

 An emotional Federer then thanked the crowd, who had chanted, 'Let's go, Roger' to get him over the finish line in the fifth set.